 2029 |

-Mr. Tennenbaum is a member of the Board of Directors and of the Operations and Finance Committee of Ambev.
-Mr. Tennenbaum has been ABI’s Chief Financial Officer since 2020.
-He joined our Company in 2004 and has held various roles in the finance function including Treasury, Investor Relations and M&A. He most recently served as Ambev’s Chief Financial and Investor Relations Officer.
-He is a dual citizen of Brazil and Germany and holds a degree in industrial engineering from Escola Politécnica da Universidade de São Paulo.
+Holds the position of member of the Board of Directors and Operations and Finance Committee of the Company.
+Mr. Tennenbaum serves as ABI’s Chief Financial Officer since 2020.
+He joined the Company in 2004 and held various financial functions, including Treasury, Investor Relations and Mergers and Acquisitions.
+Most recently, he served as Chief Financial and Investor Relations Officer for Ambev.
+Mr. Tennenbaum has dual citizenship, Brazilian and German, and has a degree in Production Engineering from Escola Politécnica da Universidade de São Paulo (the Polytechnic School of the University of São Paulo).

 |